-Cash and cash equivalents in the statement of financial position comprise of cash at bank.
+Cash and cash equivalents in the statement of financial position comprise cash at bank and Mudharabah saving accounts.

 The cash flow statement has been prepared using the direct method.

 For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and cash equivalents as defined above.